jaykim305/NAS_demo/README.md

         ```
     - Or you can pull our docker image `jaykim305/nas-demo:v1`.
         The image is based on Ubuntu 18.04,  pytorch-cuda=11.8.
-        This might takes some time due to large image size.
+        This might take some time due to the large image size.
         ```
         sudo docker pull jaykim305/nas-demo:v1
         ```
-    - Run docker and execute rest of the instruction inside the docker.
+    - Run docker and execute the rest of the instructions inside the docker.
         ```
         sudo docker run -it --gpus all -p 8333:8333 -p 5000:5000 -v $HOME/NAS_demo:/root/NAS_demo jaykim305/nas-demo:v1 /bin/bash
         ```